Eroica-cpp/uwhpsc/notes/aws.rst

 Amazon Web Services EC2 AMI
 ====================================

-This is the 2013 version.
-See :ref:`2014/aws` for updated instructions.
+.. warning:: This is the 2013 version.
+See :ref:`2014_aws` for updated instructions.

 We are using a wide variety of software in this class, much of which is probably not found on your computer.
 It is all open source software (see